djstory/podcasting/README.md

 #### *Editing*

 * When you have a take that you like, cut off the areas of the track you don't want
-  * To select an area to remove, put the cursor on side, right click, and select Split at Playhead
+  * To select an area to remove, put the cursor on one side of it, right click, and select Split at Playhead
   * Select the region you don't want and hit delete
 * Open the sound library and select the patch you want for the track (Narration Vocal is ideal)
 * In Smart Controls (at bottom of screen), us the track's Noise Gate to reduce any white noise